Liam Gallagher

 William John Paul Gallagher (born 21 September 1972) is an English singer and songwriter who is the lead singer and co-founder of the rock band Oasis.
-Gallagher fronted Beady Eye, an offshoot of Oasis, between 2009 and 2014, before starting a successful solo career in 2017.
+Gallagher fronted Beady Eye, an offshoot of Oasis, between 2009 and 2014, before starting a solo career in 2017.
 One of the most recognisable figures in British rock music, he is noted for his distinctive vocal style and outspoken personality.

 Gallagher was interested in joining a band called the Rain.
 After mutual agreement, the band underwent a name change to Oasis, and his older brother Noel was initially approached to be their manager.
 Noel was subsequently extended an invitation to join the band as their lead guitarist and songwriter, which he accepted.
 The band's debut album, Definitely Maybe (1994), was a critical and commercial success amidst the emergence of Britpop.
 Their second album, (What's the Story) Morning Glory?
 (1995), reached the top of the album charts in many countries, and their third studio album, Be Here Now (1997), became the fastest-selling album in UK chart history.
 Britpop eventually declined in popularity, and Oasis failed to revive it; however, all of their subsequent albums topped the UK charts, and they continued to tour, playing gigs to 1,000,000+ people worldwide, but particularly in Europe, and South America.
 In August 2009, following Noel's departure from Oasis, Gallagher and the remaining band members would go on to form Beady Eye, with whom he released two studio albums before they disbanded in 2014.